-The following is an outline of each type of publication which the Institute has published up to the present.
-These publications include printed materials: research reports, sources, occasional papers, annual reports, year-books, and teacher's reference guides for teaching Japanese as a foreign language, as well as edited collections of Japanese dialect maps, and video and film materials for teaching Japanese as a foreign language.
+The following is an outline of each type of publication which the Institute has published up to July 2008.
+These publications include research reports, sources, occasional papers, annual reports, year-books, and teacher's reference guides for teaching Japanese as a foreign/second language, as well as edited collections of Japanese dialect maps, video and film materials, and CD-ROMs.